moonburnt/trasher/README.md

 Because sometimes you need smol bash script to trash useless files from command line... *only to realise later that gio already provide such functionality*...

 **Dependencies**:
+- coreutils
 - bash
+- sed
 - jq (for urlencoding.
 And no, self-written sed rules arent enough for that purpose, since they wont deal with non-latin symbols)
-- sed

 **Limitations**:
 - Its **not a complete trash management solution**.
 The only thing, this script does - is, well, send files to trash bin with matching .trashinfo data for further restoration.